intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 # Repositories

-Data is stored in six technically differentiated repositories (depicted in the metamodel above).
+Data is stored in six technically differentiated types of repository (depicted in the metamodel above).

-- The primary datasets are ingested, transformed, and stored in four repositories (_collection_, _monitoring_, _analytics_, _reporting_).
+- Data is ingested through two transient data puddles (_edge_, _monitoring_).

-- Secondary datasets provide relatively static master and extended data and are stored in the _extended_ and _graph_ repositories.
+- The primary datasets are held in two warehouses (_analytics_, _reporting_).

-  Data in the secondary repositories are combined as external tables with the primary datasets through joins.
+- A secondary group of datasets are relatively static, master and extended data storage solutions (_extended_, _graph__).

 _Repository_ archetypes and their abbreviated mnemonics and qualifiers are listed below.